How we use information about you - Fair Processing Notice

 You can find out more about how the NHS holds and shares your information for national programmes on the NHS website.

 Your GP Practice may work with researchers who work with patients to help them with their research.
 If your GP thinks you may be suited to a research programme, they will contact you to ask if you would like to participate.
 Your GP Practice will never pass on your personal details to a researcher without your knowledge and consent.

-You have certain legal rights, including a right to have your information processed fairly and lawfully and a right to access any personal information we hold about you.
-You have the right to privacy and to expect the NHS to keep your information confidential and secure.
+You have certain legal rights, including a right to have your information processed lawfully, fairly and in a transparent manner, and you have a right to access any personal information we hold about you.
+You also have the right to privacy and to expect the NHS to keep your information confidential and secure.

 You also have a right to request that your confidential information is not used beyond your own care and treatment and to have your objections considered.
 These commitments are set out in the NHS Constitution.